Again the Israelites did evil in Yah’s sight, so Yah allowed the Israelites to be defeated by the Philistines, who ruled over them for forty years.

-Samson was a leader, or judge, of Israel for twenty years, but the Philistines were still the rulers of Israel that entire time.
+Samson judged Israel for twenty years, but the Philistines were still the rulers of Israel that entire time.

 But Samson got up in the middle of the night and went to the town gate.
 He pulled the gate doors and doorposts out of the wall and put them on his shoulders.
 Then he carried them all the way to the top of the hill that overlooks Hebron, where he set the doors down, still closed and locked.

 Tales of Samson’s strength spread far and wide, and people wondered where he had gotten this great strength, but he never told anyone what had made him so strong.

 Some time later, Samson fell in love with a woman named Delilah, who lived in Sorek Valley.
 The Philistine rulers went to Delilah and said, “Trick Samson into telling you what makes him so strong and what can make him weak.
 Then we can tie him up so he can’t get away.
 If you find out his secret, we will each give you eleven hundred pieces of silver.”